-Jason Harris reviews the four best .22lr rimfire bolt-action rifles on the market
+Jason Harris reviews four .22lr rimfire bolt-action rifles

-The humble .22 rimfire rifle is fairly ubiquitous these days.
-Most gun cabinets will have at least one rimfire for pest and vermin control, but the choice can be bewildering between makers, let alone the choice within the manufacturer’s range.
+The humble .22 rifle is fairly ubiquitous these days.
+Most gun cabinets will have at least one rimfire for pest and vermin control, but the choice can be bewildering.
+This guide should help you make some decisions.

 Heavy varmint barrel?
 Synthetic or wood stock?
 Perhaps a better trigger or the ability to change barrels and therefore calibres?

 In my opinion you can’t go far wrong with a .22 rimfire rifle, whether you buy one new or second-hand.